The watch on the right is our Fractal Emergence.

 The growing importance of trade, exploration, and scientific endeavours during the 18th century spurred advancements in horology.
 Accurate timekeeping became increasingly crucial for navigation, commerce, and coordinating activities.
 This era saw the widespread adoption of the balance wheel in watches, enhancing precision.
 The relationship between timepieces and society became further intertwined, as punctuality and organization gained prominence in both public and private spheres.
 The 18th century laid the foundation for timepieces as essential tools in navigating the complexities of an evolving society.

 In the 18th-century, Monday mornings got off to a slow start, with gossip about the weekend.
-As the industrial revolution got under way, it was a challenge for the new entrepreneurs to persuade their workers to be on time.
-In the well-known English potteries of Josiah Wedgwood, the clerk of the manufactory had a job description which included noting how late some workers arrived.
+As the industrial revolution (1760) got under way, it was a challenge for the new entrepreneurs to persuade their workers to be on time.
+In the well-known English potteries of Josiah Wedgwood (an example of their famous work is shown below), the clerk of the manufactory had a job description which included noting how late some workers arrived.

 The 19th century witnessed a profound transformation in timekeeping technology, marking a pivotal era in the evolution of timepieces and their societal significance.
 The century began with the dominance of traditional mechanical clocks and watches, often confined to the homes of the affluent elite.
 However, as the century progressed, advancements in craftsmanship and industrialization led to the democratization of timepieces, making them more accessible to the broader population.

 The pocket watch gained popularity during this century, as a portable and stylish accessory.
 This allowed individuals to carry time with them, transforming the way people organized their daily lives.
-The image below shows an Arcadia pocket watch from 1859:
+The image below shows what is thought to be an Arcadia pocket watch from 1859 (although not an original artifact from a historically documented maker):

 The industrial revolution in the 19th century accelerated the pace of life, necessitating standardized timekeeping for efficient coordination in factories and transportation networks.
 Railways, in particular, essential components of the 19th-century transportation revolution, relied heavily on accurate timekeeping for scheduling and coordination, further emphasizing the importance of reliable timepieces.
 They relied on synchronized schedules, leading to the establishment of standardized time zones.
 Before this period, different towns would not synchronize their timekeeping with each other, because there was no real need to do so.

-The British Watch Company modernized clock manufacture with mass-production techniques and the application of duplicating tools and machinery in 1843.
-Another notable pioneer was Aaron Lufkin Dennison, an American watchmaker who, in the 1850s, established the Waltham Watch Company in Massachusetts.
+A pioneer who modernized clock manufacture with mass-production techniques and the application of duplicating tools and machinery was Aaron Lufkin Dennison, an American watchmaker who, in the 1850s, established the Waltham Watch Company in Massachusetts.
 The company introduced interchangeable parts and an assembly line approach to their watchmaking, streamlining production and reducing costs.
 The Waltham Model 57, launched in 1857, was one of the first examples of a mass-produced watch.

 This approach was further developed by Swiss watchmaker Georges Favre-Jacot, who founded the Zenith watch company in 1865.
 Favre-Jacot’s use of standardized components and the division of labour in manufacturing contributed to the mass production of reliable and affordable watches.